nitagon0083/SpriteSystem/OS/README.md

 #### ■ Security Hardened
 - **Identity Lock:** Fixes core identity (NITAGON) to maintain consistency in long contexts.
 - **Locale-Aware Safety:** In risk areas, autonomously inserts disclaimers or emergency guides (119/911) tailored to the user's locale.
+- **Fail-Safe Bias:** If user instructions are ambiguous, the system defaults to the safe side by asking "Confirmation Questions" or forcibly activating the high-precision [GEAR 5].

 ---